 SAN ANTONIO, Texas --

-A 30-day public comment period began December 9 and ends January 9, 2020.
-Please address any comments by mail to Ms. Justyss Watson, Compliance Section, Environmental Branch, Regional Planning and Environmental Center, U.S. Army Corps of Engineers, 819 Taylor Street, P.O.
-Box 17300, Room 3A12, Fort Worth, Texas 76102-0300 or by email at M2MitchellLakeER@usace.army.mil.
+A 30-day public comment period begins March 13 and ends April 11, 2019.
+Comments may be submitted at the public meeting, mailed to Justyss Watson, Biologist, Environmental Branch, Regional Planning and Environmental Center, U.S. Army Corps of Engineers, 819 Taylor Street, P.O.
+Box 17300, Room 3A12, Fort Worth, TX 76102-0300, or emailed to MitchellLakeER@usace.army.mil

 About the Fort Worth District: The Fort Worth District, U.S. Army Corps of Engineers was established in 1950.
 The District is responsible for water resources development in two-thirds of Texas, and design and construction at military installations in Texas and parts of Louisiana and New Mexico.
 Visit the Fort Worth District Web site at: www.swf.usace.army.mil and SWF Facebook at: https://www.facebook.com/usacefortworth/.